magnars/datoms-differ/README.md

 *What's it for then?*

-This is tool to use when you want to keep clients in sync with a backend.
+This is a tool to use when you want to keep clients in sync with a backend.
 The client is initialized with a datascript db when connecting, and is fed updates in the form of tx-data when the backend changes.